Aurel300/ludumdare38/NOTES.md

    - more land = more SL caught
    - more land = more NRG upkeep needed
  - actions:
-   - taking nobody's land - 1 SL (1+1 NRG onetime + upkeep)
+   - taking nobody's land - 1 SL (1+1 NRG)
    - building on your land (must be empty) - cost of the unit
-   - attacking someone's land - your unit must be on an adjacent tile
+   - attacking someone's unit - your unit must be in range
+     - ATK is dealt to the enemy, if it survives, its ATK is dealt back (counterattack)
+   - capturing someone's land - 1 SL (0+1 NRG)
+     - successful only if the unit is not attacked

 ## Unit list ##